gerardoanuglo/house-price-predictor/README.md

 <img width="408" alt="Screen Shot 2022-11-08 at 6 11 47 PM" src="https://user-images.githubusercontent.com/85320743/200720088-51a5d48b-b782-46f4-9bb2-2bf74c8b4c1b.png">

 There are 4 data points I'm concerned with.
 They are the houses with a GrLiveArea above 4000 sqft.
-The two with low sales price are outliers as they have a abnormally highly amount of square footage with a low sale price.
+The two with low sales price are outliers as they have an abnormally high amount of square footage with a low sale price.
 I will be removing these outliers later.

 <img width="403" alt="Screen Shot 2022-11-08 at 6 12 15 PM" src="https://user-images.githubusercontent.com/85320743/200720170-ceac89f4-782f-4996-ba25-535757fa35c3.png">

-"Total Rooms Above Ground" has a weak positive correlation to SalePrice.
-Rooms include bedrooms, kitchen rooms, dinning rooms, living rooms, and even laundry rooms.
+"Total Rooms Above Ground '' has a weak positive correlation to SalePrice.
+Rooms include bedrooms, kitchen rooms, dining rooms, living rooms, and even laundry rooms.
 I find this weak correlation surprising because in my experience the houses with more rooms tend to have a higher selling price.
 This is the case for many houses, but as seen in the graph above there are houses which don't follow this trend.
 It can be for poor condition of rooms, size of rooms, or total square footage.

-Now lets check the correlation among all features.
+Now let's check the correlation among all features.
 This step is important because it will identify other features highly correlated to SalePrice that we didn't initially expect to be important to SalePrice.
 This correlation matrix can also show us features highly correlated to one another.
 For these cases I will remove the redundant features and keep the features that best capture the specific characteristic of the house.

 <img width="669" alt="Screen Shot 2022-11-08 at 6 12 59 PM" src="https://user-images.githubusercontent.com/85320743/200720268-3bb04290-1609-4134-ad3d-7ffaec14b404.png">